 Dr. Esnard earned her B.Sc.
-(First Class Honours) and Ph.D Sociology from The University of the West Indies.
+(First Class Honours) and Ph.D.
+Sociology from The University of the West Indies.
 Since then, she has lectured several development courses at The University of the West Indies, St. Augustine.
-Currently, she is an
+Currently, she is the Head of Behavioural Sciences, Faculty of Social Sciences, UWI, St. Augustine.
+Her primary research interests include gender and entrepreneurship, entrepreneurial attitudes and intentions, mothering and entrepreneurship, and educational leadership.